Skip to content

 Visiting the churches without a guide or any context

 Ohrid's Byzantine churches look similar to untrained eyes — small stone buildings with faded paintings.
 A guide or even a downloaded audio tour transforms them into one of the most concentrated collections of medieval fresco art in Europe.
-St Sophia's naos and narthex contain programmes that influenced Byzantine art across the entire Orthodox world.
+The Church of St Sophia alone contains a programme that influenced Byzantine art across the entire Orthodox world.

 🐟

-Ohridska pastrmka — the Ohrid trout — is an endemic species found only in this lake, listed as endangered.
-Restaurants serve a related farmed trout that is still unique to the region, as well as the occasional legally farmed endemic fish.
-Order the local trout by name and ask the waiter if it is from the Ohrid area.
+Ohridska pastrmka — the Ohrid trout — is an endemic species found only in this lake.
+Restaurants serve a related farmed variety that is still unique to the region.
+Order the local trout by name and ask the waiter about its origin.
 This is the single dish you cannot eat anywhere else in the world.
+Skipping it for familiar fish is a genuine mistake.

 Only looking at the lake from the shore